Azure-Samples/hdinsight-aks/CLI/Trino.md

 # Quickstart: Create a Trino Cluster with the Azure CLI on Azure

-This quickstart shows you how to use the Azure CLI to deploy a Trino in HDInsight on AKS Pool.
+This quickstart shows you how to use the Azure CLI to deploy a Trino cluster in HDInsight on AKS Pool.
 The Azure CLI is used to create and manage Azure resources via either the command line or scripts.

 ## Prerequisites
 Complete the prerequisites in the following sections: